upcoming offerings

 The heated rooms were invented to replicate the warm and humid climate of India, where traditional yoga originated.
 The heat is believed to help with muscle flexibility, promote detoxification through sweating, and enhance the overall cardiovascular benefit of the asana practice.

-• Absolutely.
+• Yes.
 No one type of yoga is better than a other.
 Personally I teach both heated and unheated practices and practice both as well.
 I find difeent benefit from each, and every person has their own experience.

 If hot yoga isn’t for you - don’t do it!
 Find the practice that serves YOU.